-An “adjustable-rate mortgage” refers to a loan program with a variable interest rate that can change throughout the life of the loan.
-It differs from a fixed-rate mortgage, as the rate may move up or down depending on the direction of the index it is associated with.
+An “adjustable-rate mortgage” is a loan program with a variable interest rate that can change throughout the life of the loan.
+It differs from a fixed-rate mortgage, as the rate may move both up or down depending on the direction of the index it is associated with.

-All adjustable-rate mortgage programs come with a pre-set margin, and are tied to a major mortgage index such as the Libor, COFI, or MTA.
+All adjustable-rate mortgage programs come with a pre-set margin that does not change, and are tied to a major mortgage index such as the Libor, COFI, or MTA.
 Some banks and mortgage lenders will allow you to choose an index, while many rely on just one of the major indices for the majority of their loan products.

 Adjustable-Rate Mortgage Interest Rate Caps

-Adjustable-rate mortgages carry payment caps, which limit the amount of rate change that can occur in certain time periods.
-There are three types of caps:
+Adjustable-rate mortgages also carry adjustment caps, which limit the amount of rate change that can occur in certain time periods.
+There are three types of caps to take note of:

-Initial: The amount the rate can change at the time of the first variable period.
+Initial: The amount the rate can change at the time of the first adjustment.
 In the examples above, it would be the initial change after the first 5 years of the loan.

 Periodic: The amount the rate can change during each period, which in this case of a 5/6 ARM is every six months, or just once a year for a 5/1 ARM.